-- also scored higher than peers in measures of critical thinking, empathy, tolerance, and comfort with multiple viewpoints about works of art. - Facilitated classroom visits to art museums have a measurable impact on key aspects of student learning.
-The typical museum devotes three-quarters of its education budget specifically to K-12 students. - In a 2017 survey of public opinion, Museums and Public Opinion, 97 percent of Americans agreed that museums were educational assets in their communities.
-The results were statistically identical regardless of political persuasion or community size. - Museums design exhibitions, educational programs, classroom kits, and online resources in coordination with state and local curriculum standards in math, science, art, literacy, language arts, history, civics and government, economics and financial literacy, geography, and social studies. - At dozens of museum schools nationwide, K-12 students make frequent expeditionary learning visits to local partner museums and use essential museum practices-such as project-based learning and exhibit design-to blur the line between formal and informal learning. - In recognition of the strong role museums play in K-12 education, they are expressly included in several sections of the Elementary and Secondary Education Act (ESEA): American History and Civics as well as Assistance for Arts Education.
+- Recent rigorous studies of single-visit field trips to art museums around the country found that participating students demonstrated greater knowledge of, and interest in, art, but also scored higher than peers in measures of critical thinking, empathy, tolerance, and comfort with multiple viewpoints about works of art. - Facilitated classroom visits to art museums have a measurable impact on key aspects of student learning. - The typical museum devotes three-quarters of its education budget specifically to K-12 students. - Museums design exhibitions, educational programs, classroom kits, and online resources in coordination with state and local curriculum standards in math, science, art, literacy, language arts, history, civics and government, economics and financial literacy, geography, and social studies. - At dozens of museum schools nationwide, K-12 students make frequent expeditionary learning visits to local partner museums and use essential museum practices-such as project-based learning and exhibit design-to blur the line between formal and informal learning, and improve academic performance. - In recognition of the strong role museums play in K-12 education, they are expressly included in several sections of the Elementary and Secondary Education Act (ESEA), such as American History and Civics as well as Assistance for Arts Education.